eweissm/HW2/WrittenResponses.md

 $$H(a^T) = 0 \ (zero\ matrix) $$

 Because H = 0, the eigen values would all equal 0, and therefore the hessian is P.S.D, meaning the plane must be convex.
 This can also be determined logically by thinking of a plane in any dimension.
 They will all be linear and therefore must be convex.

+# Question 4

+## Part A
+For a problem to be convex the objective and the domain must be convex.
+The domain of the fucntion is

+$$ 0 \leq p_i \leq p_{max} $$

+to prove this we could analyze a system where i = 1, 2.
+Therefore we have 2 lights.